-Due to significant depreciable assets associated with the nature of our operations and interest costs associated with our capital structure, management believes that earnings before interest, income taxes, depreciation and amortization ("EBITDA") and adjusted EBITDA, which excludes impairments on real estate development assets when applicable, is an important measure to evaluate our results of operations between periods on a more comparable basis.
+Due to significant depreciable assets associated with the nature of our operations and interest costs associated with our capital structure, management believes that earnings before interest, income taxes, depreciation and amortization ("EBITDA") and adjusted EBITDA, which excludes unrealized loss on stock in Calavo, LLCB earnings in equity investment, sale of property assets and impairments on real estate development assets when applicable, is an important measure to evaluate our results of operations between periods on a more comparable basis.
 Such measurements are not prepared in accordance with U.S. generally accepted accounting principles ("GAAP") and should not be construed as an alternative to reported results determined in accordance with GAAP.
 The non-GAAP information provided is unique to us and may not be consistent with methodologies used by other companies.
 EBITDA and adjusted EBITDA are summarized and reconciled to net income attributable to Limoneira Company which management considers to be the most directly comparable financial measure calculated and presented in accordance with GAAP as follows (in thousands):

-Years Ended October 31, 2018 2017 2016 Net income attributable to Limoneira Company \$ 20,188 \$ 6,595 \$ 8,058 Interest expense, net 1,122 1,778 1,409 Income tax (benefit) provision (6,729) 4,077 5,267 Depreciation and amortization 7,275 6,467 5,339 EBITDA 21,856 18,917 20,073 Impairments of real estate development assets 1,558 120 - Adjusted EBITDA \$ 23,414 \$ 19,037 \$ 20,073
+Y ears E nded October 3 1, 2019 2018 2017 Net (loss) income attributable to Limoneira Company \$ (5,943) \$ 20,188 \$ 6,595 Interest expense, net 2,134 1,122 1,778 Income tax (benefit) provision (1,097) (6,729) 4,077 Depreciation and amortization 8,633 7,275 6,467 EBITDA 3,727 21,856 18,917 Unrealized loss on stock in Calavo Growers, Inc. 2,054 LLCB earnings in equity investments (2,870) - Gain on sale of two property assets (991) Impairments of real estate development assets 1,558 120 Adjusted EBITDA \$ 1,920 \$ 23,414 \$ 19,037